Overview of the Examples

 Stall Recovery Procedure

-- Delayed recognition or improper response to a stall indication can prolong the stall and increase altitude loss; respond promptly to stall warnings by first lowering the angle of attack.
+- Delayed recognition or improper response to a stall indication can prolong the stall and increase altitude loss; respond promptly to stall warnings by first lowering the AOA.

 - Rushing the recovery or overcorrecting can lead to a secondary stall and increased altitude loss; use smooth control inputs during recovery.